spacecolonyone/MarsCityState/README.md

 In addition, the gravity of Mars is only about 38% of that of Earth and it is situated 50% closer to the edge of the asteroid belt which makes it an excellent candidate for an asteroid mining hub with competitive advantage over Earth.

 We can conclude that, during the following century, there will be a great contrast between Earth and Mars considering population growth and access to natural resources.
 Population growth on Earth will slow down, while that on Mars will grow exponentially.
-Access to natural resources on Earth will slow down, while that it will grow exponentially on Mars.
+Access to natural resources on Earth will slow down, while it will grow exponentially on Mars.
 This conclusion suggests that at a given point in time Mars will become a very interesting investment opportunity and that early investors will gain advantage over laggers.

 <div style="page-break-after: always;"></div>